frederic-perez/AmE-dictionary/data/dictionary.md

 __drive-by<sup>1</sup>__ _adj_
 __drive-by<sup>2</sup>__ _n_
 __drive-up__ _Drive-up motels._
-__drivel__ _n_ :dart::three: __1__ Foolish or senseless talk. _Syn_ nonsense, rubbish, garbage _I was hoping my teacher would not actually listen to my presentation, because I knew it was absolute drivel, but the "F" on my transcript was proof that I had not fooled anyone._ __2__ Saliva spilling from the mouth. _Syn_ slobber, dribble, drool
+__drivel__ _n_ :dart::three: __1__ Foolish or senseless talk. _Syn_ nonsense, rubbish, garbage _I was hoping my teacher would not actually listen to my presentation, because I knew it was absolute drivel, but the “F” on my transcript was proof that I had not fooled anyone._ __2__ Saliva spilling from the mouth. _Syn_ slobber, dribble, drool
 __driven snow__ Snow which has been moved by wind and collected into snowdrifts. _His nephew was pure as the driven snow._
 __drivetrains__
 __driveway__